-The Control4 remote control is incredibly good in terms of functionality, easily on a par with the likes of the Logitech Harmony.
+The most common Control4 remote control, the SR-260, is incredibly good in terms of functionality, easily on a par with the likes of the Logitech Harmony.
 I do everything TV-related with it.
 It's replaced four remote controls in my living room: the TV remote, and those for Sky, Apple TV, and Fire TV.
 They all just live in a drawer now.

 The Control4 system is pretty much faultless

 Your dealer will configure every device you want it to replace, as well as add any streaming services you want quick access to.
 For example, in my living room, Disney Plus is popular with the kids, and the remote can jump straight into that Android TV app at a push of a button.
 It can then jump between that, Netflix, Sky, whatever you want really, through a simple scroll menu.
 It's also great for controlling the volume of any speakers in your Control4 system.